by Davey D

 At the time of this writing, I along with most of us have no idea as to what ended Whitney’s life so suddenly at age 48.

 Sadly as people came out of their initial shock, speculation of drug abuse was on many people’s minds and tongues.
 CNN’s Don Lemon said during his breaking news broadcast yesterday that we have to talk about Whitney’s addictions because it was such a big part of her.
-Correction, Don: Addictions have been a big part of American society.
-I’m gonna come back to that in a minute.
+Correction, Don: Addictions have been a big part of American society, and it is time for everyone to be bale to get Resurence from addictions.
+I’m gonna come back to that in a minute with some quotes from addictions canada.

 During various broadcasts about Whitney’s passing, we heard discussions about her losing her voice and making a comeback.
 A comeback from what?
 Her demons.
 Eventually all conversations about Whitney came back to that infamous interview with 20/20’s Diane Sawyer, where she talked about drugs and how crack is wack.